Iraqis vote in first post-ISIS elections

-(CNN)Iraqis go to the polls Saturday to vote in their first parliamentary elections since the defeat of ISIS last year, with the economy, jobs, security and corruption high on the list of voters' concerns as the country seeks to rebuild after years of conflict.
+(CNN)Iraqis are going to the polls Saturday to vote in their first parliamentary elections since the defeat of ISIS last year, with the economy, jobs, security and corruption high on the list of voters' concerns as the country seeks to rebuild after years of conflict.

 Nearly 7,000 candidates are contesting 329 seats in the parliament, of which a quarter must go to women.
+More than 24 million Iraqis have registered to vote, according to Iraq's electoral commission, with more than 55,000 polling stations open across the country.

 Under the power-sharing system brought in after the 2003 US-led invasion, the position of prime minister is reserved for a Shiite.